MirrorNetworking/Mirror/doc/Guides/NetworkDiscovery.md

 9) Click on the button to connect to it.

 The NetworkDiscoveryHUD is provided as a simple and quick way to get started, but you will probably want to replace it with your own user interface.

 ## Custom Network Discovery

-You can completely replace the user inteface.
-Do not add NetworkDiscoveryHUD but add your own interface (typically Unity UI based).
+You can completely replace the user interface by adding your own interface (typically Unity UI based) instead of the default NetworkDiscoveryHUD.
 You do still need the NetworkDiscovery component to do the heavy lifting.

 Sometimes you want to provide more information in the discovery messages.
 Some use cases could include:

-* The client can see if the server is in PvP or PvE mode
+* The client can show if the server is in PvP or PvE mode
-* The client can see how full the servers are.
+* The client can show how full the servers are.
-* The client could show the ping to each server so the player can chose the fastest server
+* The client can show the ping to each server so the player can chose the fastest server
 * The client can show the language
-* The client can see if the server is password protected
+* The client can show if the server is password protected

 To do this, create 2 Messages with whatever data you want to pass.
 One message for the request and one message for the response.
 For example:

 ```cs
 public class MyDiscoveryRequest : MessageBase